Ahmed3bdelnour/Trufla-front-end-task-drag-and-drop-form-builder-in-angular-/README.md

 # TruflaFrontEndTask

-# this project creates dynamic form with drag and drop functionality using angular and angular cdk
+# this project creates dynamic form with drag and drop functionality using angular, angular cdk and bootstrap 4

 # it creates dynamic form with validations